Leisure & Lifestyle

 Mental health is about how we think, feel and behave.
 1 in 4 people in the UK have a mental health problem which affects their daily life, relationships or physical health.

-There are many museums and attractions to visit in Tyne and Wear.
-Many are free and have exhibitions ranging from science and technology to local history.
+There’s lots of museums and attractions to visit in Tyne and Wear.
+Some are free to visit and regularly have new exhibitions.

 If you want to get involved and sing or play an instrument yourself, here is information on some of the organisations that can help you.

 There are many music venues in and around Newcastle, playing host to a wide variety of musical performers.
 We have listed some of these venues here.
 There are also a couple of local magazines that will keep you up to date with acts and venues.